FarmData2/FarmData2/README.md

 <!-- vale Google.Colons = YES -->

-The [Overview of the FarmData2 Codebase](docs/contributing/codebase.md) document provides further details.

 ## Contributing to FarmData2

-If you are considering contributing to the development of FarmData2, the next step is to read the [Contributing Guide](CONTRIBUTING.md).
+If you are considering contributing to the development of FarmData2, the sequence of steps outlined in the [Contributing Guide](CONTRIBUTING.md) are a great way to get started.

+If you are returning or looking for a specific part of the documentation, the [FarmData2 Documentation Index](docs/index.md) provides a comprehensive set of links to all the documentation.

 ## Support for FarmData2